 There have been no material changes and commitments if any a3ecting the financialposition of the Company which have occurred between the end of the Financial Year of theCompany to which the Financial Statements relate and the date of this Report.

 Particulars of employees and related disclosures

-Energy Conservation Technology Absorption and Foreign Exchange Earnings and outgo
+Energy Conservation Technology Absorption Foreign Exchange Earnings and Outgo

 Corporate Social Responsibility (CSR)

 Pursuant to Section 135 of the Companies Act 2013 read with rules made there underyour Directors have constituted the Corporate Social Responsibility (CSR) Committee.

 |Sr. No. ||Name of the Director ||Chairman/Member |